MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 ### Conditions for identifying repeated screens

 For the connector to navigate and differentiate between screens, you usually find unique text on a screen that you can use as an identifier among the captured screens.
-For repeated screens, youmight need more identification methods.
+For repeated screens, you might need more identification methods.
 For example, suppose you have two screens that look the same except one screen returns a valid value, while the other screen returns an error message.

 In the design tool, you can add *recognition attributes*, for example, a screen title such as "Get Account Balance", by using the Screen Recognition editor.
 If you have a forked path and both branches return the same screen but with different results, you need other recognition attributes.
 At run time, the connector uses these attributes for determining the current branch and fork.
 Here are the conditions you can use: